Codium-ai/pr-agent/docs/UPDATE_CHANGELOG.md

 Under the section 'pr_update_changelog', the [configuration file](./../pr_agent/settings/configuration.toml#L50) contains options to customize the 'update changelog' tool:

-- `push_changelog_changes`: whether to push the changes to changelog changes, or just print them.
+- `push_changelog_changes`: whether to push the changes to CHANGELOG.md, or just print them.
 Default is false (print only).
 - `extra_instructions`: Optional extra instructions to the tool.
 For example: "focus on the changes in the file X. Ignore change in ...